Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/Excerpts from the 2016 Republican Party Platform.md

 The greatest asset of the American economy is the hard-working American.
 That is why our first priority is getting people back to work by fostering the kind of growth that creates jobs...
 All workers, including union members, must be free to accept raises and rewards without veto power from union officials...
 We support the right of states to enact Right-to-Work laws and call for a national law to protect the economic liberty of the modern workforce.

-All Americans deserve the opportunity to pursue their American dream free from discrimination...
+All [[America|Americans]] deserve the opportunity to pursue their American dream free from discrimination...

 Republicans believe that the employer-employee relationship of the future will be built upon employee empowerment and workplace flexibility.
 We therefore endorse employee stock ownership plans that enable workers to become capitalists, expand the realm of private property, and energize a free enterprise economy.